-In an effort to help you minimize holiday stress, through the end of the year, we’ll share some of our favorite, simple Creative Table invitations.
+In an effort to help you minimize holiday stress, through the end of the year, we’ll share some of our favorite, simple Creative Table invitation to Create.
 Today’s set-up was inspired by a parent-led project at my daughter’s preschool.
+It focuses on the process more than the product and will meet children where they are.

 The Benefits of “Leaves and Glue”